 Magnificent Oktoberfest overtures

-Descendents from the original landlords and brewery owners plus their families are the protagonists of the overture before the festival’s official opening.
-On September 16th, some 1,000 participants, decorated carriages and floats, splendidly adorned horse-drawn brewery drays and the beer-tent bands will show themselves in a 45-minute procession starting at Sonnenstraße at 10:45h.
-Next day, on September 17th, the Costume and Riflemen’s Parade involving some 9,000 performers are parading over a seven kilometre stretch: A procession of groups in regional costumes, “troops” in historical uniforms, said riflemen, marching bands, thoroughbred horses, oxen, cows, goats, the decorated drays of the Munich breweries, floats displaying typical local traditions and historic carriages all pass by.
+Descendants from the original landlords and brewery owners plus their families are the protagonists of the overture before the festival’s official opening.
+On September 17th, some 1,000 participants, decorated carriages and floats, splendidly adorned horse-drawn brewery drays and the beer-tent bands will show themselves in a 45-minute procession starting at Sonnenstraße.
+The next day, the Costume and Riflemen’s Parade involving around 9,000 performers are parading over a seven kilometer stretch: A procession of groups in regional costumes, “troops” in historical uniforms, said riflemen, marching bands, thoroughbred horses, oxen, cows, goats, the decorated drays of the Munich breweries, floats displaying typical local traditions and historic carriages all pass by.